 You will have to pay at least $30 (excluding GST) towards the cost of:

-You may be required to pay more depending on the type and size of the upgrade.
-The ACP will advise you of any additional charges.
+You may be required to pay more than the minimum payment depending on the type and size of the upgrade.
+The ACP will advise you of the cost of your upgrade.

 What you can expect